Tricky waste

 Batteries - alkaline

-Free – small quantities of power tool batteries, lithium ion, button cell, AA, AAA (alkaline batteries) at Barrow and Bench Mitre 10, Unley.
+Small quantities of power tool batteries, lithium ion, button cell, AA, AAA (alkaline batteries) will also be accepted at Barrow and Bench Mitre 10: 321 Unley Road, Unley.
+Phone: 8272 8566.

 Clothing & textiles